The University of Southern Mississippi -- de Grummond Children's Literature Collection

 Copyright: The collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

 Clayton Knight was born in Rochester, New York, on March 30, 1891, to Frederick Clayton and Elizabeth (Brooks) Knight.
-He served in the U.S. Air Service as a pilot during World War I. Knight married Katharine Sturges, an artist and writer, in 1922 and flew around South America in 1937.
-He was a special correspondent for the Associated Press in England and Iceland in 1942 and a combat historian with the U.S. Air Forces in Alaska, the Aleutians, and the Central Pacific in 1943-45.
-After the war, Knight commenced a career writing and illustrating books on aviation subjects.
-His son is children's book author and illustrator Hilary Knight.
+He attended the Art Institute of Chicago from 1910 to 1913, and served in the Royal Air Force as a pilot during World War I. In 1918, he was shot down over German territory and survived as a prisoner of war.
+Knight also served as a special correspondent for the Associated Press in England and Iceland during World War II in 1942 and a combat historian with the U.S. Air Force in Alaska, the Aleutians, and the Central Pacific in 1943-45.

 Clayton Knight died on July 17, 1969.